 At it’s centre was a living exhibition made up of contributions from 50 people: professionals, politicians, organisations, artists, writers and young people who brought to life the brilliance of ‘the many cultures and ethnicities that blow precious wind into the sails of the United Kingdom’ .

 Each contributor responded to a global landscape that was unfamiliar to them, and their work was displayed on an installation during two week residency at Guest Projects, Hackney, London.
 It is the start of a positive conversation about the important and exciting cultural mix that makes up the UK today, and what this means to society.

-OPEN VIEW days of the GLOBAL COMMUNITY exhibition will took place on Saturday 24 November and Wednesday 28 November Guest Projects, Sunbury House, 1 Andrew’s Road, E8 4QL.
+OPEN VIEW days of the GLOBAL COMMUNITY exhibition took place on Saturday 24 November and Wednesday 28 November 2011 at Guest Projects, Sunbury House, 1 Andrew’s Road, E8 4QL.

 GLOBAL COMMUNITY also included 5 days of developmental theatre led by the twenty INTERFACE artists that were under commission with us, our popular TANGLE CAFÉ night, and a masterclass day for professional artists.
 There was also ‘drop in’ events and surgeries for creative professionals.